trent234/pw-mgr-self-hosted/README.md

  - But the gateway could reset and receive a new public facing Ip
     - Need a DNS service to update this new ip if it changes.
     - Need to provide a way to update gateways local dns record with the local server Id.
 (Linux util, or programitically in higher level language.
+ - Server program is tsl socket networking based, there are a few functions: normal user can create/remove/update/delete key value pairs that are websites and passwords.
+Can only access those records associated with user's username.
+  	All connection data gets logged into database as well e.g IP login time, login attempts, etc admin user can log in and get summary of usage by date, frequency, etc using connection data, prevent repeated faild logins and other abuses by IP, time, or other metrics.
 ### Client
 needs to open TLS connection with the server.
   - Send username and master password.